moveit/moveit_visual_tools/README.md

 See [VisualTools Class Reference](http://docs.ros.org/indigo/api/moveit_visual_tools/html/classmoveit__visual__tools_1_1MoveItVisualTools.html)

-## Upgrade Notes
+## Upgrade Notes From Indigo

-We recently did a major refactor of moveit_visual_tools that caused some API breaking changes.
+We recently did a major refactor of ``moveit_visual_tools`` in Indigo that caused some API breaking changes.
 If you do not want to bother, you can still build the old version from source using the branch ``indigo-devel-old-api``.

 To upgrade, do the following (or use the upgrade script further down):